‘Instagram is the handshake. Make it a firm one’

 While having thousands of followers might make your business look good, this can be where it ends.

 The fact of the matter is, you could have tens of thousands of followers with little to show for it in your businesses’ revenue.
 The goal shouldn’t be to collect followers, but to gain trust from followers who will engage and convert.
 This is where a few hundred followers could have a bigger impact on your business than thousands.
 70% of Instagram posts don’t get seen and Instagram’s algorithm favours accounts that have genuine engagement, not necessarily accounts that have thousands of unengaged followers.
 So don’t be disheartened if your follower numbers are lagging behind.
 We’ll say it again – it’s all about the content!
 Set your gaze on creating useful content and genuine, engaged followers will show up, helping to make your brand even more discoverable.
 Start with scheduling frequent posts (aim for one a day), and sharing glimpses of ‘behind the scenes’ on your Instagram stories, using boomerangs or quick videos.
-Tools like Hootsuite are a great, time-saving way to schedule in bulk, or we can take care of it for you with our tailored social media marketing service.
+Tools like Hootsuite are great, time-saving ways to schedule in bulk, or we can take care of it for you with our tailored social media marketing service.

 To snap up that sale, where do you want to direct your followers to and how many steps do they need to take to get there?